CaptainZidgel/TF2PickupHelperV2/cmds.md

 `readout` variable
 Get the value of a global variable within the bot.
 Can also print out tables like warrants, purgatory, etc. Can readout keys from tables if you write like this: `!readout players User medicImmunity` (equiv to writing print(players["User"]["medicImmunity"] in the interpreter).
 Case sensitive.

 `pmute` player
 Toggle server muting of `player` that persists through multiple sessions.

 `dpr` player
-Remove player from "prison"
+Remove player from "prison" (Prison prevents a person from changing channels - it is enacted after they volunteer for medic and removed when their game is done)

 `append` table value
 Add value to a global table.
+Potential uses:
+`!append warrants person` Place a warrant on person, who will be banned on next connect.

 `remove` table value
 Remove value from table.